 - Restore calm. - Examine your area for damage.
 Evacuation Directors may use the checklist in Appendix M to help assess if the building should be occupied, evacuated, and/or re-entered. - Look for: - Damaged, leaking or ruptured utility lines (gas, water, electrical, telephone, computer network) - Toppled furnishings or equipment - Spilled hazardous materials - Damaged building components such as ceilings, walls, beams, columns, doors - Evacuate the building if damage is found or the power is out.
 Report evacuation to UWPD or SFD.
-Do not reenter until the building has been declared safe by trained emergency personnel. - Asbestos containing materials.
-Certain buildings will be evacuated for ALL earthquakes because of the potential damage of asbestos-containing building materials (see the list of buildings in Appendix M). - Laboratories: Check for chemical spills.
-For small isolated spills, use spill cleanup procedures as outlined in "Laboratory Standard Operating Procedures".
-If the SOP or chemical spill cleanup kit is not available, then evacuate lab and notify authorities.
+Do not re-enter until the building has been declared safe by trained emergency personnel (SFD or the ATC-20 assessment teams). - Asbestos containing materials: Certain buildings will be evacuated for ALL earthquakes because of the potential damage of asbestos-containing building materials (see the list of buildings in Appendix M). - Laboratories: Check for chemical spills.
+For small isolated spills, use spill clean-up procedures as outlined in "Laboratory Standard Operating Procedures".
+If the SOP or chemical spill clean-up kit is not available, then evacuate lab and notify authorities.
 For larger spills, evacuate building and notify authorities.
 See UW Laboratory Safety Manual for earthquake procedures specific to laboratories.